DamSenViet/react-acnl-pattern-tool/README.md

 ### Conclusion

 So what did we learn with all this effort?
 Don't use React.js when you have to constantly handle events like in a drawing application.
-It's a bad idea due to the overhead costs associated with the event wrapper created by React.
-This port will only be updated to the original tool's status and then abandoned afterwards.
+It's a bad idea due to the overhead costs associated with the synethetic event wrapper created by React.